Ask a doctor about a prescription for MEMANTINE TARBIS 20 mg FILM-COATED TABLETS

 anticholinergics (substances generally used to treat movement disorders or intestinal spasms).

-barbiturates (substances generally used to induce sleep)
+barbiturates (substances generally used to induce sleep).

-dopamine agonists (substances such as L-dopa, bromocriptine)
+dopaminergic agonists (substances such as L-dopa, bromocriptine).

 neuroleptics (substances used in the treatment of mental illnesses).